With monkeys whimpering on the shadowy mountain,

 Third Couplet: "建德非吾土,维扬忆旧游。"

-The transition from scene to feeling is as natural as a river changing course.
-"Jiande is not my native soil" is the true condition of this journey and the fundamental predicament of Meng Haoran's later life: he could not return to Xiangyang, could not reach Chang'an; Jiande was not home, Weiyang was not home.
-All geographical coordinates are but footnotes to "not my native soil."
-Thus, "I long for old friends in Weiyang" is not mere nostalgia, but a desperate search for belonging.
-He longs not for Yangzhou's scenery, not for its prosperity, but for the self he was when accompanied by friends in Yangzhou.
-At that time, he had not yet failed the exams, not yet endured the humiliation of being "abandoned by a sage lord," not yet been cornered by time and fate.
-Rather than saying he misses old friends, it is more accurate to say he misses the self that could still be recognized by those old friends.
+The poem shifts from scene to feeling, the turn as natural as a river changing course.
+"Jiande is not my native soil" is the true condition of this journey, and the fundamental dilemma of Meng Haoran's later life: he cannot return to Xiangyang, he cannot reach Chang'an; Jiande is not home, Yangzhou is not home.
+Every geographical coordinate is merely a footnote to "not my native soil."
+And so "I think of old friends in Yangzhou" is not merely nostalgia; it is a desperate search for belonging.
+He does not miss the scenery of Yangzhou, nor its prosperity; he misses the version of himself that still had friends by his side in Yangzhou.
+At that time, he had not yet failed the exams, had not yet suffered the humiliation of being "spurned by the wise ruler," had not yet been cornered by time and fate.
+It is not so much that he misses his old friends, as that he misses the self that could still be recognized by those old friends.

 Fourth Couplet: "还将两行泪,遥寄海西头。"